DIY Real Cedar & Orange Topiaries

 How To Make Base for Cedar & Orange Topiaries?

-First, find a tree limb or branch which is the same diameter or larger than the base of your cone, and using a chain saw or pole saw, cut a section long enough for the number of bases you need.
+First, find a tree limb or branch that is the same diameter or larger than the base of your cone.
+Using a chain saw or pole saw, cut a section long enough for the number of bases you need.

-Note: Not into chain saws and such; purchase some precut bases from the links above.
+Note: You are not into chainsaws and such, so purchase some precut bases from the links above.

 Use Miter Saw to Cut Topiary Base to size.